Woman fatally stabbed at N.H. hotel, Vt. man in custody

 The department says the total is highest number of flu-related deaths in a single season the state has recorded since 1997.

 The department says the child who died was under 5 years old.
-No further information was available on the death.

 The state saw a total of 19 deaths reported in 2012.